formax

 The forms run within a terminal.
 They are full-screen, interactive and keyboard driven.
 Any terminal with a terminfo (ncurses) database is supported with usable function keys and color support.

 The system is enterprise-ready.
-Security, reliability, cost and operational excellence are fully covered and the important properties for developers - performance and sustainability are on top with C++ and open source.
+Security, reliability and operational excellence are fulfilled outstandingly.
+The important properties for developers - performance and sustainability are on top with C++ and open source.
+And costs are on the very cheap side with zero licenses and minimal operational necessary effort.

 Terms